nagypeter/helidon-tutorial/README.md

 ```bash
 app.greeting=Hello Helidon SE
 ```
-In the SE project open the `io.helidon.examples.conference.se.Main` class and add a new `buildConfig` method which reads the new config file and register the polling.
+In the SE project open the `io.helidon.examples.quickstart.se.Main` class and add a new `buildConfig` method which reads the new config file and register the polling.
 If you have different file location then don't forget to modify the path in the snippet below.

 ```java
 private static Config buildConfig() {